xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 # Infrastructure network technical overview

+The infrastructure portion of the network refers to the building blocks of any high scale service provider network.
+The hardware, interconnection, and low level control plane protocols are utilized together to build a modern agile scalable network.

+The following highlights the key technology building blocks used to build the Agile Metro network.

 ![](http://xrdocs.io/design/images/asn-metro/asn-metro-hw.png)

-**The  Converged SDN Transport is made of the following main building blocks:**

-  - **IOS-XR as a common Operating System** proven in Service Provider Networks

-  - **Transport Layer** based on **Segment Routing** as a unified forwarding plane

-  - **Service Layer** for Layer 2 (EVPN) and Layer 3 VPN services based on **BGP** **as the unified control plane**

-  - **Automation and Analytics**

-      - NSO for service provisioning

-      - Netconf/YANG data models

-      - Telemetry to enhance and simplify operations

-      - Zero Touch Provisioning and Deployment (ZTP/ZTD)

-# Hardware Components in Design
+## Hardware Components

-## Cisco 8000
+### Cisco 8000
  The Cisco 8000 family is one of the primary hardware components of the Agile Metro
  Metro design.
 Cisco 8000 routers provide the lowest power consumption in the industry, all while supporting systems over 200 Tbps and features service providers require.
 The expanded Silicon One family of ASICs in Metro 1.0 includes the P100 and K100 family of products fulfilling specific roles in the solution.

 ![](http://xrdocs.io/design/images/asn-metro/cst-hw-8000.png)